Popular Bank Logos, Financial Logos and the Meaning Behind Them

 Bank of America

-Like the name of the bank itself, this bank’s logo is meant to invoke feeling of patriotism and trust by incorporating the colors of the American flag.
+Like the name of the bank itself, this bank’s logo is meant to invoke a feeling of patriotism and trust by incorporating the colors of the American flag.
 The double line pattern is repeated three times, as things appearing in threes are often seen as the most visually appealing.

 Chase Manhattan Bank